 Rachel Donaldson Clarke

 She is the artistic director of the Storytelling Arena, a non-profit organisation registered in 2019 that began as a storytelling stage in 2015.
-The Storytelling Arena carries out applied storytelling projects to create dialogue on the issues of our time through storytelling.
+The Storytelling Arena carries out applied storytelling projects to create a dialogue on the issues of our time through storytelling.

 Storytelling Events